 Allie Temkin, Chair

 Allie knows the benefits of Playworks firsthand, as she was a Playworks Coach in Chicago for almost three years.
-Being able to teach her students important social skills through play, like cooperating with peers, self-regulating emotions, and problem solving, was the most rewarding part of the job.
-Currently, Allie is the talent acquisition and program manager for Common Threads, where she manages cooking and nutrition programs for students in Chicago Public Schools.
+Being able to teach her students important social skills through play, like cooperating with peers, self-regulating emotions, and problem-solving, was the most rewarding part of the job.
+Currently, Allie is the Training and Talent Manager for Common Threads, where she oversees many of the HR people functions.

 Erin Guthrie, Vice Chair